 Blake’s 7 wins this round.
 Wash was a much better character than Gan and his death was just as shocking.
 However it was the reaction to Gan’s death which made it better for me.
-The reaction to Gan’s death was quite unsentimental which I felt was more fitting as in the situation our heroes where in, no one really had time to grieve.
+The reaction to Gan’s death was quite unsentimental which I felt was more fitting, as in the situation our heroes where in, no one really had time to grieve.
 They just had to move on as they were in constant danger.
 I also liked how Avon tried to used Gans death in an attempt to discredit Blake and ruin his credibility with the others.

 Blake’s 7 wins this easy.
-Serenity is a horribly underrated sci fi classic and did a good job of wrapping up Firefly, but Blake the last episode of Blake’s 7 is possibly the greatest ending to any cult series.
-Its hard to describe the shock the first time you watch Blake and see all of the main characters die violent horrible deaths.
+Serenity is an underrated sci fi classic and did a good job of wrapping up Firefly, but Blake the last episode of Blake’s 7 is possibly the greatest ending to any cult series.
+Its hard to describe the shock the first time you watch Blake, and see all of the main characters die violent horrible deaths.
 Its the boldest ending to any tv series.
 Even today with the likes of Game of Thrones such an ending would still most likely provoke outrage among the fandom.
 Even if Firefly comes bac I doubt it could ever top B7’s ending.

 Blake’s 7 wins 5- 4.
 As much as I love Firefly, Blake’s 7 is still my favourite of the two, though to be fair it did have a longer run.
 Maybe if Firefly had gone on longer it could have been as good, but as it stands now Blake’s 7 is superior in my opinion.

 Love this post – thanks for sharing all your observations.
 We’ve just started rewatching Blake’s 7 and are loving it.
 It must be 30 or 40 years since we last saw it and it’s great to go back in time.
 We love Firefly too 😀